thib1984/pyvitemadose/README.md

 pyvitemadose \[DPT\] with DPT the department

-example : ``pyvitemadose 75`` to display chronodose availables in dpt 75
+example : ``pyvitemadose 75`` to display available schedule availables in dpt 75

 ## update